-OST must verify that the projected times for students to complete our courses are accurate.
+O’Reilly School of Technology must verify that the projected times for students to complete our courses are accurate.
 To assure the integrity of our CEUs for accreditors and to set reasonable expectations for students, we continually monitor how long it takes to complete our courses using multiple measures.
 One of the most important measures for this is your own estimate of how long it has taken you to do each task.
 By providing these estimates, you are helping us to keep our course materials and descriptions up-to-date and maintain the quality experience you have come to expect from O’Reilly School of Technology courses.
 These are anonymous statistics that are not saved in the student’s records.
 We want to assure you that these are not used in a student’s evaluation, but only as an internal measurement for us to determine the average time our students spend on particular lessons.

 Will I be certified in my programming language?

-OST offers certificate courses, not certification.
+O’Reilly School of Technology offers certificate courses, not certification.
 Certification in an industry is highly regulated.
 In some languages or professions, certification is a term that can mean many different things.
-When you complete an OST course or certificate series, you should have mastery of that course material.
+When you complete an O’Reilly School of Technology course or certificate series, you should have mastery of that course material.
 We believe that many of our students who complete a certificate series have acquired the skills that are necessary to be certified in a language or other industry standard.
-However, completing certificate series at OST does not automatically certify a student in any industry or field.
+However, completing certificate series at O’Reilly School of Technology does not automatically certify a student in any industry or field.